frefolli/cloud-assignment-docker/consegna.md

 These tests run against endpoints in order to test both Spring API interface and Controller Bl.
 They tests half of the tech stack: Spring REST $\Leftrightarrow$ SQLite DB.

+If this job succeeds a coverage report is produced as summary of both UTs and ITs, and it's uploaded as artifact in order to be used within `docs` stage.

 #### Frontend

 Our FE ITs require a copy of our to be running in background.
 They ensure API request and handling is done correctly.
 These tests are designed to test the src/utils/\*Manager.js we created to abstract and centralize the API access.
 As such, they actually end up testing almost the whole tech stack: JS Managers $\Leftrightarrow$ Spring REST $\Leftrightarrow$ SQLite DB.